dell/csm-docs/content/docs/authorization/deployment/_index.md

         "crtFile": "path_to_host_cert_file",
         "rootCertificate": "path_to_root_CA_file"
       },
-      "hostName": "DNS_host_name"
+      "hostname": "DNS-hostname"
     }
     ```

+    In an instance where a secure deployment is not required, an insecure deployment is possible.
+Please note that self-signed certificates will be created for you using cert-manager to allow TLS encryption for communication on the CSM for Authorization proxy server.
+However, this is not recommended for production environments.
+For an insecure deployment, the json file in the location `$HOME/.karavi/config.json` only requires the following contents:

+    ```json
+    {
+      "hostname": "DNS-hostname"
+    }
+    ```

 >__Note__:
-- `DNS_host_name` refers to the hostname of the system in which the CSM for Authorization server will be installed.
+> - `DNS-hostname` refers to the hostname of the system in which the CSM for Authorization server will be installed.
 This hostname can be found by running `nslookup <IP_address>`
-- There are a number of ways to create certificates.
+> - There are a number of ways to create certificates.
 In a production environment, certificates are usually created and managed by an IT administrator.
 Otherwise, certificates can be created using OpenSSL.

-2. In order to configure secure grpc connectivity, an additional subdomain in the format `grpc.DNS_host_name` is also required.
-All traffic from `grpc.DNS_host_name` needs to be routed to `DNS_host_name` address, this can be configured by adding a new DNS entry for `grpc.DNS_host_name` or providing a temporary path in the systems `/etc/hosts` file.
+2. In order to configure secure grpc connectivity, an additional subdomain in the format `grpc.DNS-hostname` is also required.
+All traffic from `grpc.DNS-hostname` needs to be routed to `DNS-hostname` address, this can be configured by adding a new DNS entry for `grpc.DNS-hostname` or providing a temporary path in the systems `/etc/hosts` file.

     ```json
       {
-        "hostName":
-          "DNS_host_name",
-          "grpc.DNS_host_name"
+        "hostname": [
+          "DNS-hostname",
+          "grpc.DNS-hostname"
+        ]
       }
     ```

-    The certificate provided in `crtFile` should be valid for both the `DNS_host_name` and the `grpc.DNS_host_name` address.
-For example, create the certificate config file with alternate names (to include DNS_host_name and grpc.DNS_host_name) and then create the .crt file:
+    The certificate provided in `crtFile` should be valid for both the `DNS-hostname` and the `grpc.DNS-hostname` address.
+For example, create the certificate config file with alternate names (to include DNS-hostname and grpc.DNS-hostname) and then create the .crt file:

     ```console
-    CN = DNS_host_name
+    CN = DNS-hostname
     subjectAltName = @alt_names
     [alt_names]
-    DNS.1 = grpc.DNS_host_name.com
+    DNS.1 = grpc.DNS-hostname.com

-    $ openssl x509 -req -in cert_request_file.csr -CA root_CA.pem -CAkey private_key_File.key -CAcreateserial -out DNS_host_name.com.crt -days 365 -sha256
+    $ openssl x509 -req -in cert_request_file.csr -CA root_CA.pem -CAkey private_key_File.key -CAcreateserial -out DNS-hostname.com.crt -days 365 -sha256
     ```

 3. To install the rpm package on the system, run the below command: